CMP2804/report/report.md

 ## Point Cloud Rendering

-### Code structure
 The main two classes which manage point cloud generation are the `SoundManager` and `PointCloudRenderer` singleton classes. `SoundManager` generates the points based on physics raycasts, passing on each new point to be rendered to the `PointCloudRenderer`, which interacts with the various shaders to render each point using `Graphics.DrawMeshInstancedProcedural()`.
 When and how to generate points is managed by the `SoundMaker` component, but sounds can be generated from anywhere using the static method `SoundManager.MakeSound()`.

-Finding where to generate the points
+### Level design tooling Finding where to generate the points
-In order to provide an easy in-editor way of setting up sound generation Ethan created
+To provide an easy in-editor way of setting up sound generation, Ethan created the SoundMaker component which uses Odin Inspector serialisation for changing how the points are emitted and their behaviour, i.e., lifespan.
+This allowed us to interact with the point cloud system without needing any in-depth knowledge about how it works.
+As shown in figure 1, the range and spherical sector is shown whilst the SoundMaker component is selected, and updates in real-time with the inspector values.
+Figure 2 shows the various inspector values which can be changed, split into sections using Odin Inspector.
+There is a button to start and stop emission for testing purposes.

 ![Picture1](https://github.com/CMP2804/report/assets/59376295/dd3abb5d-8ca9-421b-b950-a1809fdf10f1)